Back to IBM Knowledge Hub

 LocationUnited Arab Emirates

-IT EnvironmentCritical infrastructure supporting secure digital banking platforms, transaction processing systems, and customer relationship management — spanning physical servers, virtualised environments, and cloud platforms
+IT EnvironmentCritical infrastructure supporting secure digital banking platforms, transaction processing systems, and customer relationship management — spanning physical servers, virtualized environments, and cloud platforms

-IssueIBM audit claiming AED 45 million in non-compliance fees, citing sub-capacity licensing discrepancies, entitlement mismatches, and deployment overages across virtualised environments
+IssueIBM audit claiming AED 45 million in non-compliance fees, citing sub-capacity licensing discrepancies, entitlement mismatches, and deployment overages across virtualized environments

-Services ProvidedAudit Review & Strategy, Data Collection & Validation, Strategic IBM Negotiation, Compliance Optimisation & Governance
+Services ProvidedAudit Review & Strategy, Data Collection & Validation, Strategic IBM Negotiation, Compliance Optimization & Governance

 OutcomeAED 45M → AED 1.8M (96% reduction).
 Zero penalties.
 Uninterrupted banking operations.
-Real-time licence monitoring and centralised governance implemented.
+Real-time license monitoring and centralized governance implemented.

 The Challenge

-One of the largest banks in the UAE, renowned for its retail and corporate banking services, faced an IBM audit with claims totalling AED 45 million.
-The bank's IT infrastructure was critical to its operations — supporting secure digital banking platforms, transaction systems, and customer relationship management.
+One of the largest banks in the UAE, renowned for its retail and corporate banking services, faced an IBM audit with claims totaling AED 45 million.
+The bank's IT infrastructure was critical to its operations, supporting secure digital banking platforms, transaction systems, and customer relationship management.

-Banks in the UAE and wider Gulf region face heightened IBM audit exposure due to the intersection of strict financial regulatory requirements and complex virtualised IT environments.
-Banking regulators require high-availability architectures with extensive redundancy — meaning banks often run IBM middleware and database products across multiple physical and virtual servers in active-passive, active-active, and disaster recovery configurations.
+Banks in the UAE and wider Gulf region face heightened IBM audit exposure due to the intersection of strict financial regulatory requirements and complex virtualized IT environments.
+Banking regulators require high-availability architectures with extensive redundancy, meaning banks often run IBM middleware and database products across multiple physical and virtual servers in active-passive, active-active, and disaster recovery configurations.
 IBM's audit methodology frequently counts all these environments as requiring full licensing, even where contractual sub-capacity terms should apply.
-Without independent expertise to challenge IBM's calculations and interpret sub-capacity entitlements accurately, the bank risked accepting the AED 45 million claim at face value — despite significant overestimations embedded in IBM's audit findings.
+Without independent expertise to challenge IBM's calculations and interpret sub-capacity entitlements accurately, the bank risked accepting the AED 45 million claim at face value, despite significant overestimations embedded in IBM's audit findings.

 The Process